Jetmate/hackclub/workshops/pico-8/README.md

 ![](assets/chicken_party.png)

+## Editor tabs

+move all your chicken functions to one tab so it's easier to read pls

+TODO: this

 ## Borders

 Our game is feeling lively now: There's chickens, a player, and great island.
 Except, the player currently can leave the island and enter an infinite void of darkness...